“The best way to find yourself is to lose yourself in the service of others” Gandhi

 This In-Spirit Circle time begins on Tuesday February 20th between 2-4 pm in the Arnold Room.
 There are no books to read!
 Video clips and discussion.
 The other days include Tuesday 27th, March 5th, Marth 12th, and March 19th.
 I hope you can make this part of your Lenten journey to Jerusalem this year.
 Let myself or Suzy know if you

-would like to be part of this time together.
+would like to be part of this time together. - “Finding God in the Dark”

 This Lenten Movies series hits the screen on Thursday February 22nd at 7pm.
 Admission is five dollars and includes popcorn!
 Best deal in town.
 Come out and bring a friend and maybe a cushion for the chair if you so desire.
-Movie titles to be posted shortly.
+Movie titles to be posted shortly. - “Coins for Lent”

 Lent is a good time to commit to giving money to a project that helps those in need.
 This year we are going to involve the whole family in collecting coins and then we will donate the money raised towards a community group who could use a helping hand.
 I will send out a “Coins for Lent Giving Calendar” which tells us what we have to give a coin for on any given day.
 For example, you give a coin for every box of cereal you have in your cupboard one day or a coin for every bottle of salad dressing you have in your fridge another day or for every coat in your closet or board game or desk in

-• Finally, we are launching a Lenten sermon/message series called Wandering Heart.
+your home another day.
+You get the idea.
+A great way to have some family fun while practicing generosity during this time of reflection.
+Remember donating=loving. - Finally, we are launching a Lenten sermon/message series called Wandering Heart.
 This six-week series will follow one of Jesus’ most famous disciples: Peter.
 In Peter, we often see ourselves.
 By following Peter’s journey, we watch the story of Jesus unfold through the eyes of a normal human being trying to figure life out- just like us.
 Like us too, Peter has a

 wandering heart.
 His journey is not polished, linear or perfect- but he is always tethered to the love of God.
 During this time, we will reflect upon the stages of our own faith journey as well as who and what has shaped us along the way.
 As we wander together, may our hearts be tuned to God’s grace.
-I hope you plan on making a commitment to take this journey with Peter and Jesus and making this Lent and Easter the most meaningful yet.
+I hope you plan on making a commitment to take this journey with Peter and Jesus and making this Lent and Easter the most meaningful yet. - A couple of reminders for this week and next: Mug up with me is tomorrow (Thursday) at 10 am in the newly renovated Arnold Room.
+Everyone welcome.

 Our Board members meeting is next Tuesday February 6th at 10 am and today is the deadline for submissions for our Annual Report.